Cyber-Incident-Monitor/TraCINg-Server/README.md

 * CA certificate

 Note that the certificates and private keys must be provided in the pem format.

-### Scripts ###
-One may use the fetch.sh script to download the **GeoLiteCity.dat** database and the libraries required to run the website.
-The installation of the system and node packages must be done individually.

 To test the functionality one may use the provided genKeyCert.sh script which generates a ca, server, simulator and serveral client certificate/private key pairs in the **ssl** folder.
 Note that these keys